vaultinnovation/php-programming-test/readme.md

 ### Instructions

 Please make the tests in `tests\InterviewTests.php` all pass.
-To get started, clone the repository and make a feature branch for your answers.
+To get started, fork the repository and make a feature branch for your answers.
 Once you're done, create a pull request with your answers.

 Create a class in the Vault namespace and rewrite each test to make the assertions pass.
 If you do not need a class to complete the tests, make a note in the comments above the test.